Skip to main content

 string

-Once configured, every time your hang-up function executes, the user routes into the CSAT flow before the conversation ends.
+Once configured, every time your end function executes, the user routes into the CSAT flow before the conversation ends.

 1. Customer completes conversation - The agent finishes helping the customer